nrwl/nx/docs/shared/guides/lerna-and-nx.md

 - Consistent dev experience for any framework
 - Automatic upgrade to the latest versions of all frameworks and tools

 As you can see, there is basically no overlap.
-Nx is notisn't a package manager nor does it (it's not a JS-only tool), so deduping `node_modules` isn't in that list.
-Nx doesn't care whether your repo has multiple node_modules folders or not, and whether you choose to dedupe them or not.
+Nx isn't a package manager nor does it (it's not a JS-only tool), so deduping `node_modules` isn't in that list.
+Nx doesn't care whether your repo has multiple node_modules folders or not, or whether you choose to dedupe them or not.
 In fact, many companies use Nx and yarn-workspaces together to get the benefits of both.
 If you want to use Yarn Workspaces to dedupe `node_modules` in your Nx workspace, you can do it.
 Many companies do.